Projects

 Constanza Luzoro has a degree in Audiovisual Communication with a mention in Scripts for Film and Television.
 After working for five years at the Santiago International Film Festival, SANFIC, she worked as an assistant director in several national productions.
 After, she begins to dedicate herself exclusively to audiovisual production, writing and collaborating in scripts such as the short film A history of two women by Max Sotomayor, the winning documentary of InEdit 2019 Something is happening produced by Red Bull and directed by Tomás Alzamora, the children’s animation series Guitarra y Tambor (PUNKROBOT; HYPPE), and Dream in (STOON).
 In 2018 she teamed up with Kike Ortega to found the audiovisual content platform PATAKA, where she currently produces the 2D animation series Outlandish, winner of Corfo Series 2018, and developed the Stop Motion webseries Pajarones.

-Directed by: Efthymia Zymvragaki
+Directed by: Ektara Collective

-Country of production: Spain, Germany
+Country of production: India

 Ukraine in Focus